AidanHilt/PersonalMonorepo/atils/docs/argocd.md

 Disables and deletes an application in the master stack

 ### Arguments
-application: The name of the application to disable
+`application`: The name of the application to disable

 ## enable
 Enables and syncs an application in the master stack

-### Argument
+### Arguments
-application: The name of the application to enable
+`application`: The name of the application to enable